jadetyrer/tender/README.md

 For example, in Ruby on Rails, ActiveRecord is layer of abstraction from SQL that makes the code more readable when talking to the database (in this case to PostgreSQL which is also written in C).

-Another high-level abstraction in the appliccation is the rails helper when creating forms.
+Another high-level abstraction in the application is the rails helper when creating forms.
 Writing a form in HTML can take a lot of code but the layer of abstraction that Rails provides makes it mush shorter and simpler to build, Action View Form Helper.

 RESTful Routes are another high-level abstraction that is provided in Rails.
 Routes allow the HTTP requests to be easily implemented.
 The ```routes.rb``` file will allow the correct HTTP request to be mapped to the controller and provide the next URL to be displayed.